zenml-io/zenml-projects/finetune-deploy-llama-3-1/README.md

 ## 🌎 Inspiration and Credit

-This project heavily relies on the [PEFT project](https://huggingface.co/docs/peft/en/index) by the amazing people at Huggingface and the [`microsoft/phi-2`](https://huggingface.co/microsoft/phi-2) model from the amazing people at Microsoft.
+This project heavily relies on the [Fine-tune Llama 3 8B on Medical Dataset](https://www.kaggle.com/code/kingabzpro/fine-tune-llama-3-8b-on-medical-dataset) and the [`Meta-Llama-3.1-8B`](https://huggingface.co/meta-llama/Meta-Llama-3.1-8B) model from the amazing people at Meta.

 ## 🏃 How to run

-In this project, we provide a predefined configuration file to finetune models on the [Viggio](https://huggingface.co/datasets/GEM/viggo) dataset.
+In this project, we provide a predefined configuration file to finetune models on the [Meta-Llama-3.1-8B](https://huggingface.co/meta-llama/Meta-Llama-3.1-8B) dataset.
 Before we're able to run any pipeline, we need to set up our environment as follows:

 ```bash
 # Set up a Python virtual environment, if you haven't already